gramster/gramster.github.io/content/post/unit-tests-that-dont-suck.md

 - *state-based testing* that verifies the public state of the system after an operation is completed ("what" checks);
 - *interaction-based testing*, where you use mocks to verify communications between the system under test and its collaborators ("how" checks).

-Functional testing is the easiest and cleanest.
-Interaction-based tests are the most brittle, as we often change how our code works, and interaction tests are typically tied to implementation.
+Functional testing is the easiest and cleanest as it is stateless, while interaction-based tests are the most brittle, as we often change how our code works, and interaction tests are typically tied to implementation.
 Interaction tests often rely on mocks, so when the code changes the mock often must be changed too.
 It's good practice to think about how you can avoid interaction tests and instead convert them to functional or state-based tests.

+(Note: when we talk about *functional* here we are referring to the style of *functional programming*, not to "testing functionality").

 ## Test-Driven Development (TDD)